SaifSiddique009/movie-rating-sys/README.md

 # Movie Rating System

-This project is a movie rating system website with a focus on the backend side.
+This project is a movie rating system website with a focus on the backend.
 The website is built using Flask and SQLAlchemy, and it uses a cloud database from Aiven.io (MySQL).
 The website is deployed using a free resource called Render.

 ## Features

 The website has the following features:

 1. User login
-2. Adding a movie
+2. Add a movie
-3. Viewing a list of all movies
+3. View a list of all movies
-4. Rating a movie
+4. Rate a movie
-5. Searching for a specific movie and viewing its details along with the average rating
+5. Search a specific movie and see its details along with the average rating

-## Code Structure
+## Code Overview

 The project consists of two main Python files: `app.py` and `database.py`.

 ### app.py

-This file contains the Flask application and the routes for the different pages of the website.
-Here is a brief overview of the routes:
+This file is the main entry point of the Flask application.
+It defines the routes for the website and the corresponding functions that should be executed when a user visits these routes.
+The routes include the login page, home page, movie page, add movie page, and rate movie page.

-- `'/'`: The login page.
-Users can log in with their email and password.
-- `'/home'`: The home page.
-It displays a list of all movies.
-- `'/home'` (POST): The search movie page.
-Users can search for a specific movie.
-- `'/api/home/movies'`: An API endpoint that returns a list of all movies in JSON format.
-- `'/movie/<id>'`: The movie page.
-It displays the details of a specific movie.
-- `'/api/movie/<id>'`: An API endpoint that returns the details of a specific movie in JSON format.
-- `'/add'`: The add movie page.
-Users can add a new movie.
-- `'/rate/<id>'`: The rate movie page.
-Users can rate a specific movie.

 ### database.py

 This file contains functions for interacting with the database.
-Here is a brief overview of the functions:

-- `load_user_from_db(email, password)`: Loads a user from the database.
-- `load_movies_from_db()`: Loads all movies from the database.
-- `load_movie_from_db(id)`: Loads a specific movie from the database.
-- `load_rating_from_db(id)`: Loads the rating of a specific movie from the database.
-- `load_full_movie_details(id)`: Merges the movie and rating data into a movie.
-- `check_movie(name, genre, rating, release_date)`: Checks if a movie exists in the database.
-- `search_movie(name)`: Searches for a movie in the database.
-- `update_info(movie, rating)`: Updates a movie in the database.
+It includes functions for loading a user from the database, loading movies from the database, checking if a movie exists in the database, searching for a movie in the database, and updating movie information in the database.

-## How to Run
+## How to Run the Project Locally

 To run this project on your local machine, follow these steps:

-1. Clone the repository.
+1. Clone the project to your local machine.
-2. Install the required packages (Flask and SQLAlchemy).
+2. Install the required Python packages by running `pip install -r requirements.txt`.
-3. Set up the environment variable `DB_CONN_STRING` with your database connection string.
+3. Set the `DB_CONN_STRING` environment variable to your Aiven.io MySQL database connection string.
-4. Run `app.py`.
+4. Run the Flask application by executing `python app.py`.

-Please note that you need to have a MySQL database set up on Aiven.io, and you need to populate the database with sample users, movies, and ratings.
+Please note that when adding a movie, you must provide a proper date format (yyyy-mm-dd) for the movie release date, otherwise it will break the code.
+This issue will be fixed in a future update.

+## Live Demo

-You can visit the live site [here](https://movie-rating-sys.onrender.com).
-Please note that as this is a free resource, you might need to wait for 1 to 2 minutes for the site to fully load.
-You can log in with a sample user from the given dataset to view the site.
-For example, the user email address is `john_doe@gmail.com` and the password is `pass1`.
-After logging in, you will be directed to the home page, where you will see a list of movies from the database.
-You can add new movies, search for a movie from the database, and rate a movie.
+You can visit the live demo of the site at [https://movie-rating-sys.onrender.com](https://movie-rating-sys.onrender.com).
+Please note that as this is a free resource, you might have to wait for 1 to 2 minutes for the site to fully load.
+To log in, you can use the sample user credentials: email - john_doe@gmail.com, password - pass1.
+After logging in, you will be directed to the home page where you can view a list of movies from the database, add new movies, search for a movie, and rate a movie.
 The average rating of each movie is calculated and displayed on the movie info page.

+## Future Work

+In the future, more features will be added to the website, such as user registration, movie reviews, and more.
+Stay tuned for updates!